terrotar/API_Products/README.md

 ---
 ## How to Run

-After install all the requirements found inside Pipfile, just run the following command inside your terminal inside the main project's directory:
+After install all the requirements found inside Pipfile, just run the following command inside your terminal inside the main project's directory, NOT INSIDE the api folders:

+<code>uvicorn api.main:api</code>

+Or that one if you gonna make some changes:

-<code>uvicorn main:api --reload</code>
+<code>uvicorn api.main:api --reload</code>

+Obs: Must be outside the api directory because of imports...
+I changed it to fit the deploy on heroku, where you can check it out in the link: https://fastapidiego.herokuapp.com/
 ---